wnet-ieg-2/nprapi-wordpress/README.md

 ### Can anyone get an NPR Story API Key?

-We are no longer provisioning public API key for our legacy APIs.
-If you are an NPR member station or are working with an NPR member station and do not know your key, please [ask NPR station relations for help](https://nprsupport.desk.com/customer/login?return_to=%2Fcustomer%2Fportal%2Femails%2Fnew).
+NPR is no longer provisioning public API keys for their legacy APIs.
+If you are an NPR member station or are working with an NPR member station and do not know your key, please [ask NPR station relations for help](https://studio.npr.org).

 ### Can anyone push content into the NPR Story API using this plugin?